galnir/Master-Bot/guides/Lavalink-public.md

 # Setup

-Alternatively if you don't want to host your own LavaLink server you can just use the following config and run off of a free public instance of LavaLionk
+Alternatively if you don't want to host your own LavaLink server you can just use the following config and run off of a free public instance of **LavaLionk**.

-Create a **config.json** with the following fields **Note: You can swap out the LavaLink info in the config with any of the servers listed on this page: [lavalink.darrennathanael.com](https://lavalink.darrennathanael.com/)**
+Create a **config.json** with the following fields.

 ## Minimal